 Any student tampering with hardware, altering software, introducing objectionable material to the network, or purposefully adding material which will harm the system, will be subject to the following discipline: forfeiture of use, the cost of repair or replacement, and possible suspension.

-I have received the Code of Conduct for Our Lady of Mount Carmel Catholic School and have discussed it with my child/children.
+I have received the Code of Conduct for St. Patrick Catholic School and have discussed it with my child.
 I will support the Code of Conduct at home.

+Student Name (s):

-Student Name(s): Parent/Guardian:
+Parent/Guardian:

+Date: